hotschedules/slate/source/includes/making-a-call/hs-example.md

 <br><br>

-**Note: Completing the step of [retrieving your JWT Token](#idm-how-to-programatically-retrieve-jwt-tokens) is required before you can utilize the following example to make a call to the API with your JWT Token.**
+**NOTE: Completing the step of [retrieving your JWT Token](#idm-how-to-programatically-retrieve-jwt-tokens) is required before you can utilize the following example to make a call to the API with your JWT Token.**

 **JWT Token Example:** To perform a call using this method, follow the same steps as the Basic Authentication method with the exception of Step 3.
 Select **'Bearer Token'** as the Authorization type and enter the bearer token you received when you performed the 'Retrieve JWT Token' call.